Can I Replace Just My Inside AC Unit?

 1. More Rapid Efficiency Losses & Wear and Tear on the New Equipment

 While it may not happen right away, the new evaporator coil’s efficiency will decay faster than it would if it were installed as part of a new full AC system.
+In other words, even if the indoor and outdoor units are compatible, partially replacing your system leads to higher energy bills and more wear and tear in the not-so-distant future.

-2. The Domino Effect of Replacement
+2. The Domino Effect of Offset Replacements

 Then, at that time, you’ll be in the same situation – forced to decide to replace just one of the units or both.